I have problems with plugin detection in Wavelab (version 10 and 11)!

 Anyone else having these problems and maybe some ideas what to look for or how to fix this?

-Please note that WaveLab is not officially supported with Waves latest software version.
 This does not necessarily mean that it won’t work, just that our software was not designed for it nor tested and qualified to run with it.

 Due to this fact, we do not have a knowledge base of possible issues.
 It might work fine in some cases, but if it doesn’t we will not be able to help as if it was a supported application.